deepfence/golang_deepfence_sdk/client/docs/ModelAgentId.md

 NewModelAgentIdWithDefaults instantiates a new ModelAgentId object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAvailableWorkload

+`func (o *ModelAgentId) GetAvailableWorkload() int32`

+GetAvailableWorkload returns the AvailableWorkload field if non-nil, zero value otherwise.

+### GetAvailableWorkloadOk

+`func (o *ModelAgentId) GetAvailableWorkloadOk() (*int32, bool)`

+GetAvailableWorkloadOk returns a tuple with the AvailableWorkload field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAvailableWorkload

+`func (o *ModelAgentId) SetAvailableWorkload(v int32)`

+SetAvailableWorkload sets AvailableWorkload field to given value.

 ### GetNodeId